ThePrez/ServiceCommander-IBMi/README.md

     - IBM i 7.2: Group PTF SF99702 Level 23
     - IBM i 7.1 (and earlier): not supported

-# Configuring Services

-## Through YAML configuration files
-This tool allows you to define any services of interest in `.yaml` files.
-These files can be stored in any of the following locations:
-- A global directory (/QOpenSys/etc/sc/services)
-- A user-specific directory($HOME/.sc/services)
-- If defined, whatever the value of the `services.dir` system property is.
-The file name must be in the format of `service_name.yaml` (or `service_name.yml`), where "service_name" is the "simple name" of the service as to be used with this tool's CLI.
-The service name must consist of only lowercase letters, numbers, hyphens, and underscores.

-## Ad hoc service definition
-Ad hoc services can be specified on the sc command line in the format `job:jobname` or `port:portname`.
-In these instances, the operations will be performed on the specified jobs.
-This is determined by looking for jobs matching the given job name or listening on the given port.
-The job name can be specified either in `jobname` or `subsystem/jobname` format.

-If an existing service definition is found (configured via YAML, as in the preceding section) that matches the job name or port criteria, that service will be used.
-For instance, if you have a service configured to run on port 80, then specifying `sc info port:80` will show information about the service configured to run on port 80.

-Ad hoc service definition is useful for quick checks without the need to create a YAML definition.
-It's also useful if you do not recall the service name, but remember the job name or port.

-It is also useful for cases where you just want to find out who (if anyone) is using a certain port.
-For instance, `sc jobinfo port:8080` will show you which job is listening on port 8080.
-Similarly, `sc stop port:8080` will kill whatever job is running on port 8080.

 # Basic usage

 Usage of the command is summarized as: